 - Chili powder: For more heat, use chipotle chili powder or a pinch of cayenne.

-- Why is my dressing bitter?
-Over-blending olive oil can cause bitterness.
+- Avoiding Bitter Dressing Over-blending olive oil can cause bitterness.
 Pulse gently or shake by hand if you're sensitive to that flavor.
 Adding more sweetness offsets the bitterness, so consider adding an extra tablespoon of sweetnener.

 - How do I keep it from separating?
 Use a blender to emulsify thoroughly.
 Dijon mustard (½ tsp) can help stabilize the mixture if you are still having issues.